AristurtleDev/AsepriteDotNet/README.md

     * Tileset
     * Tilemap
     * AnimatedTilemap
+* Supports whatever color type your project uses through the `IColor<T>` interface.

 # Installation
 Install via NuGet
 ```
 dotnet add package AsepriteDotNet --version 1.0.0.9
 ```

+# `IColor<T>` Information (**Important, Please Read**)
+One of the main goals of this library is to allow consumers to load an Aseprite file within their project and use the color type that their project is using.
+For some, this may just be `System.Drawing.Color`.
+In other scenarios, you may be using something like `Microsoft.Xna.Framework.Color`.
+To allow this library to remain agnostic to the underlying color type being used, the `IColor<T>` interface has been created.

+Out-of-the-box, this library provides the `SystemColor` implementation of `IColor<T>` for use with the standard `System.Drawing.Color`.
+This struct can also be used as an example of how to create your own based on the color type your project is using.

 # Usage
 ## Load Aseprite file